dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 > are which helps them target and scam you.
 Poor privacy in Bitcoin can be a major
 > practical disadvantage for both individuals and businesses.

 Yes, zaps are public, and that's the point.
-But what proceeded a zap and what follows it is _not_ public, and shouldn't be.
+But what preceded a zap and what follows it is _not_ public, and shouldn't be.
 It isn't public right now because zaps use the Lightning Network, which has certain privacy characteristics that on-chain transactions do not and will never have.